alan-turing-institute/dymechh/data/data_recalibration/Downloading-HADs-data.md

 Downloading HADs data
 ================
-2022-08-09
+Last updated: 2022-08-10

 ## Background

-The Centre for Environmental Data Analysis (CEDA) provides access to the
+The [Centre for Environmental Data Analysis (CEDA)](ceda.ac.uk) provides access to the
 HadUK-Grid: climate observations from the UK network of meterological stations that have been interpolated to a uniform 1km x 1km grid:
 <https://catalogue.ceda.ac.uk/uuid/4dc8450d889a491ebb20e724debe2dfb>

-The data is useful for applying bias adjustment methods to climate projections.
+This data is useful for applying bias adjustment methods to recalibrate climate projection datasets.
 However, downloading the data is not immediately straightforward, as `wget` does not work for this data.
 It can be done however using a looped curl command, with the process detailed below for downloading to an Azure virtual machine (Linux OS - Ubuntu 20.04)